AlfonsoGhislieri/acebook-rails-template-simple/README.md

 - User can send friend requests to other users
 - Users can accept/reject friend requests
 - Friends are displayed on home page
+- User authentication checks to not let users delete or edit posts/comments of others